 Concerns about billing, student accounts, or other administrative issues such as Campus Police, Dining Services, Bookstore, and Housing should be reported to the office of the Vice President for Business Affairs.

 Students should be aware that once a concern is reported, the complainant may be directed to take further steps or action to have the matter addressed.
-By reporting to the above mentioned offices, the student will be able to determine the appropriate steps to address his or her concerns.
+When reporting to the Student Ombudsman Office, the student will be able to determine the appropriate steps to address his or her concerns.

 Faculty / Staff Referrals